New Age of Working from Home due to COVID

 Looking back, will we remember this period simply as ‘business as usual,’ as employees work more flexibly at home, or the time that we actually digitised the modern workforce for good?
 As employers realise that work can be completed as effectively away from the desk as at it, there will be more virtual offices than we have ever previously experienced.

 Businesses that recognise and embrace flexible working as the new ‘norm’ will be streets ahead in securing and retaining an engaged and productive work force.

 Working from home has many benefits but does not suit everyone.
 In order to reap the benefits of working from home, is important to create a work space away from the distractions of home life, to be able to close the door on work at the end of the day, which is why one of SMART’s garden office designs is the perfect solution.

-If you want to embrace the working from home movement or are ready to provide your staff with flexible working, give us a call today.
+If you want to embrace the working from home movement or are ready to provide your staff with flexible working, you can order our Free Brochure Here.

 For more information on what SMART Garden Offices can offer you, click here or call us on 0800 242 5559.